How do I apply for a Student Loan?

 The first step in understanding student loans is to research and explore the various types of loans available.
 Federal loans, such as Stafford and Perkins, are often the most common and accessible student options.
 Private loans, offered by banks and other financial institutions, are also available but may come with higher interest rates and stricter repayment terms.

-See also How Will Student Loan Forgiveness Work?
+See also When Will Student Loan Forgiveness Show Up?

 Once the types of loans have been identified, the next step is to determine eligibility and complete the necessary applications.
 Students must complete the Free Application for Federal Student Aid (FAFSA) for federal loans.
 This application will assess a student’s financial need and determine the amount of aid they can receive.
 Private loans may require a separate application process, including a credit check.